How to prepare for your first overseas teaching job

 Check medical provision

 Good health is vital to your happiness so research and understand what medical provision is available in the country you’re looking to relocate to.
-Some countries are better than others, but be prepared to take out private health if provision isn’t good, and if it is, ensure you’re making adequate contributions to the systems in order to be eligible.
-Most good international schools offer their staff private health insurance as part of the package.
+Some countries are better than others and take out private health if provision isn’t good, and if it is, ensure you’re making adequate contributions to the systems in order to be eligible.
+Most good international schools offer their staff private health insurance as part of their package.

 Use social networks

 The TES Teaching Overseas forum is a great place to meet other teachers already in your destination city and other networks will connect you with locals ahead of your arrival.
 Colleagues or other business professionals in the area will be able to give you objective advice about good areas to live, local safety.

 You may be able to organise other help - if you’re arriving on a night flight or early morning flight, it’s a good idea to be met at the airport when you’re feeling disorientated, but use an authenticated source, not someone you met on a social network.

 If you’re arriving at short notice, book into a hotel for the first few days where you’ll feel safe and looked after.
 You’ll want to find your own accommodation soon - it’s safer to drive than walk around an unknown city, and ask work colleagues for recommendations, too.
 Look for somewhere on the border of student and middle-class land where it’s decent and where there are likely to be shorter term lets.
 If you know you are staying long, you may be able to negotiate a deal on a longer let.

 You’ll want to stay in touch with home and may need to use your mobile to do this.
 Taking your UK phone may seem the easy option but could prove incredibly expensive for each megabyte of data plus it may take a while to get data roaming sorted out.
 If you buy a local SIM card instead, it will work out much cheaper.
 But remember to unlock your phone in advance.